kabiratb/LOCK-CO.-Cybersecurity-Risk-Analysis/README.md

   **Data Description**

-    The network_logs1: dataset contains logs of network activities, capturing details like source and destination IP addresses, traffic type, protocol, and security features like firewall rules and encryption algorithms.
+- **The network_logs1**: dataset contains logs of network activities, capturing details like source and destination IP addresses, traffic type, protocol, and security features like firewall rules and encryption algorithms.
-    The network_logs2: dataset focuses on security attributes of network connections, detailing the type of threats, connection statuses, severity levels, and various flags for identifying malicious activities.
+- **The network_logs2**: dataset focuses on security attributes of network connections, detailing the type of threats, connection statuses, severity levels, and various flags for identifying malicious activities.
-    The user_behavior_data: dataset tracks individual user activities, such as activity count, timestamps, and metrics related to email and downloads, aiming to identify suspicious behavior.
+- **The user_behavior_data**: dataset tracks individual user activities, such as activity count, timestamps, and metrics related to email and downloads, aiming to identify suspicious behavior.

-  **network_logs1 Dataset:**
+**network_logs1 Dataset**:

     ✓ ID: Unique identifier for each log entry.
     ✓ Source_IP: The IP address where the network traffic originates.